 Figure 1: Fall Blackpoll (left) and Bay-breasted (right), a comparative study photo to use to follow along with the above analysis.
 Many thanks to Violet Verhoog, Bill McDonald, and Ronnie Dentremont for allowing me to showcase their photos.

-Figure 2: A fall Bay-breasted, likely an adult female, showcasing greatly reduced back streaks and buff tones to the sides.
+Figure 2: A fall Bay-breasted, likely an adult female, showcasing significantly reduced back streaks and buff tones to the sides.
 September 2015 – Nova Scotia.

-Many thanks to Violet Verhoog, Bill McDonald, Ronnie d’Entremont, Randy Wheeler, and Christine Baird for use of their superb photos.
-Their photos greatly enhanced the educational value of this web article.
+Many thanks to Violet Verhoog, Bill McDonald, Ronnie d’Entremont, Randy Wheeler, and Christine Baird for the use of their superb photos.
+Their photos significantly enhanced the educational value of this web article.

 Dunn, J. and K. Garrett.
 1997.
 A Field Guide to the Warblers of North America.
 Houghton Mifflin Co., Boston, MA.